Zylvian/homie-quote-of-the-day-card/README.md

-# Quote of the Day Card
+# Homie Quote of the Day Card
 ![quote](images/quote.gif)

 Quote of the Day card uses the [Feed Parser Sensor](https://github.com/custom-components/sensor.feedparser) to pull quotes from Brainyquotes.com RSS feed and display them on a nice card.
 Quotes are selected randomly.